mehradsadeghi/laravel-filter-querystring/README.md

 **Bare in mind** that `in` parameter with invalid values will be ignored from query and has no effect to the result.

 ### Like
-Like clause is the equivalent of `like '%value%'` sql statement.
+Like clause is the equivalent to `like '%value%'` sql statement.

 Conventions: